 Financial Support Measures For Businesses

-Co-Lending Program for SMEs: The Business Development Bank of Canada is offering co-lending with certain financial institutions to small and medium-sized enterprises who need to meet their operational cash flow requirements.
+Co-Lending Program for SMEs (Federal): The Business Development Bank of Canada is offering co-lending with certain financial institutions to small and medium-sized enterprises who need to meet their operational cash flow requirements.
 Eligible businesses can obtain incremental credit amounts of up to $6.25 million.
 Status: In effect, businesses should contact their financial institutions for more details.

 Business Credit Availability Program (Federal): The Business Development Bank of Canada and Export Development Canada are providing more than $10 billion in support targeted towards small and medium sized businesses.
 The relief measures provide working capital loans of up to $2 million with flexible terms and repayment postponement for up to 6 months for qualifying businesses.
 Rates have been reduced on certain new eligible loans and existing Business Development Bank of Canada clients are able to take advantage of payment deferrals for certain loans.
 Status: In effect.